-(1) Financial Support for TAC-MI doctoral students:

-- Up to 2,530,000 yen per year will be provided in total by TAC-MI Scholarship and Tokyo Tech Tsubame Scholarship etc. - (2) Financial Support For JSPS DC1/DC2, MEXT Scholarship foreign students, students selected for "Human Resource Development Fellowship" and "Cross the border!
-Tokyo-Tech pioneering doctoral research program": - Addition to these economic support, TAC-MI will pay RA salary .
+- (1) Financial Support for TAC-MI doctoral students: - Up to 2,530,000 yen per year will be provided in total by TAC-MI Scholarship and Tokyo Tech Tsubame Scholarship etc. - (2) Financial Support For JSPS DC1/DC2, MEXT Scholarship foreign students: - Addition to these economic support, TAC-MI will pay RA salary .